Introduction

 Properties

-- Serial Port Name (Windows) / Serial Port Path (Android, BrightSign): The name of the port on the target device for the desired Nexmosphere controller.
-The value of the property not applicable to the operating system of the targeted device will be ignored.
+- Serial Port Name (Windows) / Serial Port Path (Android, BrightSign): The port's name on the target device for the desired Nexmosphere controller.
+The value of the property not applicable to the device's operating syste will be ignored.

-- Auto reconnect: Toggle whether or not Intuiface should attempt to reestablish a connection between the experience and the Nexmosphere controller if the connection is lost.
-A disconnect could occur if the USB cable is unplugged and then reconnected, or if the controller is powered off and then back on.
+- Auto reconnect: Toggle whether Intuiface should attempt to reestablish a connection between the experience and the Nexmosphere controller if it is lost.
+A disconnect could occur if the USB cable is unplugged and reconnected or the controller is powered off and back on.
 (This capability is not available on BrightSign players.)

 - Is connected: (read-only) True/false identifier for whether there is an active connection with the controller.

-- Activity log: (read-only) A time-stamped list of X-Script commands sent and received, as well as error messages if badly formatted commands are sent from Intuiface.
+- Activity log: (read-only) A time-stamped list of X-Script commands sent and received and error messages if badly formatted commands are sent from Intuiface.

 Triggers